viebel/blog.klipse.tech/_posts/2026-07-06-an-elegant-formulation-inspired-by-bill-gates.md

 ---
 layout: post
-title:  "Aboulafia and the formula Bill Gates studied"
+title:  "An elegant formulation inspired by the one and only paper Bill Gates ever wrote"
 description: "Aboulafia's ordering of the permutations is the very order Shimon Zaks generated in 1984 by reversing suffixes — keeping the head fixed and flipping the tail.
 The mirror of that move, prefix reversal, is the subject of Bill Gates's only scientific paper."
 date:   2026-07-06 10:00:00 +0200
 categories: aboulafia